-For the gospel is not just blessings, but it is also offensive... dogmatic... humbling, full of trials, persecutions, sufferings...and if it where not for these things, there would be no blessings.
+For the gospel is not just blessings, but it is also offensive, dogmatic, humbling, full of trials, persecutions, sufferings.
+If it where not for these things, there would be no blessings.

-So when a father past down to his sons their "inheritance", he was passing down more then the wealth he acquired, for the real inheritance was the benefits of his sufferings... the trials, embarrassments, humbling circumstances, persecutions and troubles that taught him how to walk honest, upright, just, wholehearted, sincere, righteous, in mercy and in faith to God.
-This was the inheritance of Godly Fatherhood..
+So when a father passed down to his sons their "inheritance", he was passing down more than the wealth he acquired, for the real inheritance was the benefits of his sufferings, the trials, embarrassments, humbling circumstances, persecutions and troubles that taught him how to walk honest, upright, just, wholehearted, sincere, righteous, in mercy and in faith to God.
+This was the inheritance of Godly Fatherhood.

 We have lost the "Fatherhood of our inheritance" and God is calling us back to follow righteousness and to look from whence we came.